Why tranquillity matters for the future of the countryside

 The five factors that people felt added to tranquillity include a natural/wild landscape, the scent of nature, seeing inland water, the sea and woodland/forest.

-Biodiversity is key for people living in rural areas, where hearing birdsong was much more important.
-Woodlands and forests are more valuable to suburban dwellers and in urban areas, seeing the sea and seeing the stars were most compelling.
+Biodiversity is key for people living in rural areas, where hearing birdsong was highly important.
+Suburban dwellers value woodlands and forests more.
+In urban areas, seeing the sea and stars is most compelling.

 So what detracts from the experience of tranquillity?
-The top five most significant ones include hearing road traffic and construction such as roadworks or developments, as well as seeing litter, waste or fly tipping.
-Seeing power lines was identified as another major factor, along with hearing non-natural background noise.
+The top five factors include hearing road traffic and construction noise, seeing litter, waste, or fly-tipping, and seeing power lines.
+Hearing non-natural background noise also affects tranquillity.

-Tranquillity in the outdoors is not part of a regular routine for most people – only one in three say they find tranquillity on a weekly basis and a quarter only actively seek it when they need a break or during times of stress.
-The wellbeing benefits not only of green space but of feeling tranquil cannot be underestimated.
-Perhaps instead of counting sheep to get to sleep, many people picture a tranquil place to help to rest the mind?
+Tranquillity in the outdoors isn’t part of most people’s routine.
+Only one in three finds tranquillity weekly, and a quarter only seek it when stressed or needing a break.
+The wellbeing benefits of green spaces and tranquillity are significant.
+Instead of counting sheep to sleep, many people picture tranquil places to rest their minds.

 Mapping tranquillity for a better future for the countryside

-For CPRE, the research to understand contemporary views on tranquillity will help us to prepare the ground for future mapping.
+For CPRE, the research to understand contemporary views on tranquillity will help us prepare for future mapping.

-We believe that it’s vital that there are places where everyone can experience tranquillity and these places remain protected and enhanced through national policy and local initiatives.
-Indeed, our research on Local Green Space designations in 2023 found that tranquillity was at least one reason for designation in around 24% of all cases.
-And relative tranquillity is one of the factors Natural England consider when proposing designations, such as the Yorkshire Wolds as a national landscape.
-We believe that on this basis there may well be other landscapes similarly worthy of increased protection and better management.
+We believe it’s vital for everyone to have places where they can experience tranquillity.
+These places should be protected and enhanced through national policy and local initiatives.
+Our 2023 research on Local Green Space designations found that tranquillity was a reason for designation in around 24% of cases.
+Natural England also considers relative tranquillity when proposing designations, such as the Yorkshire Wolds as a national landscape.
+We believe other landscapes may be worthy of increased protection and better management.

-I hope that future generations will be able to discover tranquil places – it’s through those experiences of tranquillity that so many of us develop our love for the countryside.
+I hope future generations will discover tranquil places.
+It’s through those experiences that many of us develop a love for the countryside.